Who is AD-CARE?

-The Alzheimer's Disease Care, Research and Education Program (AD-CARE) has conducted, directed, or consulted to clinical trials for Alzheimer's Disease and other dementias since 1986, including several landmark trials.
-We have been involved in over 150 clinical trials involving large numbers of people from the Finger Lakes region and the surrounding area.
+The Alzheimer's Disease Care, Research and Education Program (AD-CARE) has conducted, directed, or consulted in clinical trials for Alzheimer's Disease and other dementias since 1986, including several landmark trials.
+We have been involved in over 150 clinical trials involving large local communities, in addition to those from the Finger Lakes region and the surrounding areas.

-In the past, the AD-CARE Program has played a role in numerous trials that helped support the approval of all the medications currently used for Alzheimer's disease treatment (donepezil, galantamine, rivastigmine and memantine).
-It has also been a leading enroller in several pivotal phase 3 trials, including studies with the compounds dimebon and R-flurbiprofen, and has participated in several trials with immunotherapeutic agents (i.e., IGIV and bapineuzumab) that aim to slow the progression of Alzheimer's disease.
-Some recent trials offered through the AD-CARE Program have investigated medications previously approved for other indications that might also have a beneficial effect in the treatment or prevention of Alzheimer's disease, including simvastatin, DHA, and depakote.
-The AD-CARE Program has also had a pivotal role in a variety of studies that investigate non-cognitive symptoms of dementia, such as DIADS-2 for depression and CIT-AD for agitation.
-In addition to treatment studies, the AD-CARE Program focuses on improving the scales, imaging and diagnostic techniques that are used in the care of patients with Alzheimer's disease through studies like the Alzheimer Disease Neuroimaging Initiative.
+In the past, AD-CARE has played a role in numerous trials that helped support the approval of all medications currently used for Alzheimer's Disease treatment.
+We have also been a leading enroller in several pivotal phase 3 trials, that aim to slow the progression of Alzheimer's Disease.
+Some recent trials offered through the AD-CARE Program have investigated medications previously approved for other diagnoses that may also be beneficial in the treatment or prevention of Alzheimer's Disease.
+AD-CARE has also had a fundamental role in a variety of studies that investigate non-cognitive symptoms of dementia, such as depression and agitation.
+In addition to treatment studies, AD-CARE focuses on improving the scales, imaging, and diagnostic techniques that are used in the care of patients with Alzheimer's Disease.

 Rochester Is Nation's Leading Alzheimer's Study Site